jcolag/entropy-arbitrage/2024-07-25-hero-worship.md

  > Captain's log, stardate 45397.3.
 Two days ago, Starbase five-one-four lost contact with the research vessel *Vico*, which was sent to explore the interior of a Black Cluster.
 We are en route to investigate.

-The lost ship most likely references [Francesco de Vico](https://en.wikipedia.org/wiki/Francesco_de_Vico), nineteenth century astronomer for whom we have named at least a Lunar crater and asteroid.
+The lost ship most likely references {% wiki Francesco_de_Vico|Francesco de Vico|en %}, nineteenth century astronomer for whom we have named at least a Lunar crater and asteroid.

  > **TIMOTHY**: Are my parents all right?